nicksonjean/PHP-Generic-Database/README.md

 ## PHP Settings

-- DLLs/SO Compiled from each database engine for each PHP version.
+- DLLs Compiled from each database engine for each PHP version.
   - DLL package for [PHP 8.1](./assets/DLL/PHP8.1/PHP8.1.zip) version.
   - DLL package for [PHP 8.2](./assets/DLL/PHP8.2/PHP8.2.zip) version.
 - PHP.ini configuration and extension instalation.

 ## Extension Instalation

   1) Edit the php.ini file and remove the &#039;;&#039; for the database extension you want to install.
   2) The .dll is for Windows and the .so is for Linux/UNIX.
   3) Uncomment the lines of the extensions you want to enable.

-From
+- From

 ```ini
 ;extension=php_pdo_mysql.dll